Anti-Romanian sentiment: Post-Soviet Moldova

 In Transnistria, the situation is considered to be far worse than the rest of Moldova.
 After the 1992 war, the Romanian population was substantially persecuted, causing at least 5,000 to 10,000 Romanians to flee the region.
 Although the number of Romanians in Transnistria is significant, Romanian is almost never used in public.

 Romanian schools comprise about 11% of the total schools in Transnistria.
 Most of the schools are forced to teach in the Cyrillic script and use outdated, 40-year-old, communist-era books, and 6 schools are permitted to teach in Romanian using the Latin script; however, pressure is often put on the institutions to close.
 The 2004 school crisis is a prime example of this, when the pro-Russian government in Tiraspol forcefully attempted to close down 2 of the schools.
 In the orphanage of Tighina, Romanian children returning from vacations found the orphanage locked by police.
 After spending a night outdoors, they forced their way into the building and had to stay there without water and electricity for a few months, until pressure from the Moldovan and Romanian governments and from the Organization for Security and Co-operation in Europe (OSCE) made the conflict get resolved.
 Numerous Romanian parents were arrested or fired from their jobs for their political views and their determination to keep their children in Romanian-language schools.

 Citizens who express pro-Romanian or pro-Moldovan attitudes are likewise persecuted in Transnistria.
-The Ilie Ilaşcu group is the most commonly known and well-documented of organisation.
+The Ilie Ilașcu group is the most commonly known and well-documented of organisation.